 Reported security bugs that are found to be the result of a misconfiguration, or are not strictly part of OpenStack, are drafted into OpenStack Security Notes (OSSNs).
 These include configuration issues such as ensuring identity provider mappings as well as non-OpenStack, but critical, issues such as the Bashbug/Ghost or Venom vulnerabilities that affect the platform OpenStack utilizes.
 The current set of OSSNs is in the Security Note wiki.

-All bugs, OSSAs and OSSNs are publicly disseminated through the openstack-dev mailing list with the [security] topic in the subject line.
+All bugs, OSSAs and OSSNs are publicly disseminated through the openstack-discuss mailing list with the [security] topic in the subject line.
 We recommend subscribing to this list as well as mail filtering rules that ensure OSSNs, OSSAs, and other important advisories are not missed.
-The openstack-dev mailinglist is managed through http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-dev.
-The openstack-dev list has a high traffic rate, and filtering is discussed in the thread http://lists.openstack.org/pipermail/openstack-dev/2013-November/019233.html.
+The openstack-discuss mailinglist is managed through http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-discuss.
+The openstack-discuss uses tags as defined in the Project Team Guide.

 When implementing OpenStack, one of the core decisions is which hypervisor to utilize.
 We recommend being informed of advisories pertaining to the hypervisor(s) you have chosen.
 Several common hypervisor security lists are below: